James-P-D/PegSolitaire/README.md

 ## Details

-Peg-Solitaire is a one-player game whereby a number of marbles are placed on a grid with one empty location.
+Peg-Solitaire is a one-player game in which a number of marbles are placed on a grid with one empty location in the centre.
 The objective of the game is to remove marbles from the grid by jumping over them into empty locations, eventually resulting in a board which contains only one marble in the centre cell.
 Note that marbles can only jump horizontally and vertically and not diagonally, and that they can only jump over pieces that are immediate neighbours.

 For example, given the initial [English Peg Solitaire](https://en.wikipedia.org/wiki/Peg_solitaire#Board) board: